MattWilcox/native-base/README.md

 # Native Base

-Is an opinionated model of HTML, CSS, and Javascript implementations for the front-end of web projects in 2023.
+An opinionated model of HTML, CSS, and Javascript implementations for the front-end of web projects in 2023.

 - No frameworks.
 - No build tooling.